The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.

 While these cards are my personal favorites, there are a few other travel rewards cards on the market that offer food delivery perks.

-For instance, Marriott Bonvoy Brilliant™ American Express® cardholders can now take advantage of a $20 monthly credit on dining, and Marriott Bonvoy American Express cardholders get a $10 credit — applicable to both third-party platforms as well as at restaurants directly.
+For instance, Marriott Bonvoy Brilliant® American Express® Card cardholders can now take advantage of up to $25 monthly credit on dining, and Marriott Bonvoy American Express cardholders get a $10 credit — applicable to both third-party platforms as well as at restaurants directly.
 In fact, other co-branded travel credit cards such as the Delta SkyMiles® Gold American Express Card, Delta SkyMiles® Platinum American Express Card, Delta SkyMiles® Reserve American Express Card, plus the Hilton Honors American Express Card, Hilton Honors American Express Surpass® Card and Hilton Honors American Express Aspire Card* all offer various dining credits through 2021.

 Many credit cards offer credits and benefits that will save you money on food delivery, and in some cases even waive delivery fees completely.
 Knowing which benefits come with which card will help you save money on something we are all doing more, and will help offset the cost of holding some cards with annual fees.